PaperPrototype/Course-Guidebook/Guides/Overall/english.md

 If I link to a Wkipedia resource I find it good to contribute to it and make sure it is a not a bad or incorrect explanation, since, it's likely the student will be reading that WIkipedia article.

-#
-Build concepts through analogy and examples.

-The more solid the concept, the faster it will be understood.
-When I say "solid" I am refering to using an example to explain a concept.

-Also, the less technical jargon you use in the initial explanation, the faster it will be understood.
-You can then later explain the "correct" jargon that would be appropriate.

-When explaining something use previous concepts (aka analogy) to build newer concepts.
-For example, once the student knows what a variable is, you can explain what "parameters" are as "variables for a function".

 # Inspire students
 Most people who get into game development did so because of a video game they played.
 If we inspire our students with epic demos of some technology, it's likely they will want to make it.
 When they find out that there is a course on how to make it, my guess is, they ewil